WicksL08/ExForCyberEducation/learning/osint.md

 | **Metadata** | Hidden data about files (timestamps, locations). |
 | **Attribution** | Identifying who created or posted something. |

 ---

-##  Challenge Idea

-> Find a local news article, verify when it was published, and identify one related photo’s source.
-> Screenshot both the article and the verification steps.

----
 <nav style="text-align:center; margin-bottom:1rem;">